Reecepbcups/cosmos-cache/README.md

 - A Cosmos RPC / REST server endpoint (state synced, full node, or archive).
 - A reverse proxy (to forward subdomain -> the endpoint cache on a machine)

+**NOTE** In the past, Redis was used.
+If you wish to use Redis still it can be found in [v0.0.8](https://github.com/Reecepbcups/cosmos-endpoint-cache/releases/tag/v0.0.8)

 ## Where to run